 Before you submit a report

-Before you submit a bug report, please take a moment to check whether your issue has already been reported and to determine which venue is most approriate for it.
+Before you submit a bug report, please take a moment to:

 Read the documentation to see whether what you’ve found is really a bug.